ArashAh/version_control_workshop/part-2.md

    git remote add origin <https of repo on github>
    git remote show origin
    ```
+    ❓ 4.
+Do you see the fetch and push URL there?
+    ❓ 5.
+Can you see the connection between remote and local branch?

 6. **Push to remote and set tracking:**
    - Push the first commit: